Skip to main content

 frame_tokenization_failedn/a (client-side)The adapter rejected the tokenize call (invalid card, network issue, fraud-rule rejection).Surface the error to the buyer; they can retry with a different card.
 On the charge-and-save flow, a successful guest / no-buyer charge resolves as { charged: true } — NOT frame_tokenization_failed.
 Only treat frame_tokenization_failed as a genuine failure; never re-prompt or re-charge after a charged result.

-frame_method_not_supported_for_sessionn/a (client-side)The deprecated single-field card.tokenize() was called on a single-embed binder.
-Integration-time wrong-method condition, not a server bug — do not page on it.card.tokenize() is deprecated.
+frame_method_not_supported_for_sessionn/a (client-side)The deprecated single-field card.tokenize() was called on an embed-mode session (the default integration mode, where the whole payment surface renders in one card iframe).
+This is an integration-time wrong-method condition, not a server bug — do not page on it.card.tokenize() is deprecated.
 Use vora.elements.create() + collection.create('card') + collection.submit() to charge and save.
 Your server configuration is fine.

-payment_method_consent_missing422Your server tried an MIT charge (or a CIT outside the originating intent) against a token whose setup_for_future_use is null or "on_session".Re-vault with setup_for_future_use: "off_session" after obtaining explicit buyer consent (typically a "Save my card for future purchases" checkbox).
-PSD2/SCA stored-credential rules require this consent at vault time.
+payment_method_consent_missing422Your server tried an MIT charge (or a CIT outside the originating intent) against a token whose setup_for_future_use is null or "on_session".The existing token cannot be upgraded — consent is write-once.
+Have the buyer present the card again, sending setup_for_future_use: "off_session" on the call that vaults it (POST /v1/public/sessions/{id}/charge or POST /v1/public/tokens for embedded fields), then charge the new token.
+Obtain explicit consent first — typically a "Save my card for future purchases" checkbox — because PSD2/SCA stored-credential rules require the consent record to match what the buyer agreed to.

 payment_method_inactive422Token's status is "revoked" (or age-expired).Tokens cannot be re-activated.
 Vault a fresh one.